curl/curl/README.md

 document](https://curl.se/docs/manual.html).
 Find out how to install Curl by reading [the INSTALL document](https://curl.se/docs/install.html).

-libcurl is the library curl is using to do its job.
+libcurl is the library Curl is using to do its job.
 It is readily available to be used by your software.
 Read [the libcurl.3 man page](https://curl.se/libcurl/c/libcurl.html) to learn how!